 Full day

-Early morning- optional field activities
+Early morning- Optional bear viewing / field activities

 8:30am: